Luke Ronchi: New Zealand

 In February 2012, Ronchi announced his intention to return to New Zealand in an attempt to qualify for the national team.
 He signed with Wellington in March 2012, and made his Plunket Shield debut on 18 March against Central Districts, scoring a 111 on debut for the team.

 In April 2013, Ronchi was selected by the New Zealand cricket board as part of the limited-overs squad for the New Zealand tour of England the following month.
 He made his debut for the team on 31 May 2013 at Lord's, scoring a duck and taking three catches.
 He thus became the first player to play international cricket for both Australia and New Zealand, 8th player in ODI history and the first since Kepler Wessels (Australia and South Africa) in the 1980s to play for two full members of the International Cricket Council (ICC).

 In January 2015, Ronchi hit an unbeaten 170 off 99 balls against Sri Lanka at University Oval in Dunedin.
 This was the highest by a batsman batting seventh or lower in ODIs, and also the third-highest score by a wicket-keeper, behind MS Dhoni's 183 not out and Adam Gilchrist's 172.
 Ronchi is also the only batsman to have scored a 150 in an ODI innings when batting at number 7 position or lower.

 Ronchi along with Grant Elliott set the highest ever record stand of 267 not out for the sixth wicket in ODI history.

 During the 2017 ICC Champions Trophy, in what was to be his final international matches, Ronchi played as an opening wicket-keeper-batsman.
-On 22 June, he announced his retirement from international cricket, and will be available in domestic cricket for Wellington and Leicestershire.
+On 22 June, he announced his retirement from international cricket, although he would still be available in domestic cricket for Wellington and Leicestershire.